 Instructors will need access to Faculty Information/Services and their class list at myUFV.
 If such access is NOT available, see the Alternate Access below.

-In order to respect student confidentiality rights and to comply with UFV Freedom of Information and Protection of Privacy (FOIPOP) practice, students must be informed before they are referred to PASS.
+In order to respect student confidentiality rights and to comply with UFV Freedom of Information and Protection of Privacy (FOIPOP) practice, we suggest that students be informed before they are referred to PASS.
+If you have concerns about that, please connect with the Passteam for other options.

 In addition, informing students of PASS before making a referral ensures that the supports are perceived as positive in nature, rather than punitive.
 It is best when students know that PASS' supports and resources are there to help them progress in their studies at UFV.